 Upon graduation, Maurice had the opportunity to work in a remote island location in the Pacific Ocean, off the coast of Panama.
 He became Chef de Cuisine at Islas Secas Resort, a small and very exclusive ecotourist destination.
 This job allowed him to explore his culinary creativity by enabling the structure of a Dégustation Menu in which guests would leave the selection of dishes to the discretion of the chef.
 Most of the offerings borrowed techniques and ingredients from various cuisines but there was also a decidedly tropical feel to the dishes.

 After a few months as Chef de Cuisine at the launching of the InterContinental Playa Bonita Resort in Panama, Maurice soon realized that cooking for hundreds daily was not his cup of tea.
 "If there was something I learned while there is that when you are serving hundreds for breakfast, hundreds for lunch and hundreds for dinner, the love for the craft is lost."
 It was an opportune moment to pursue a better opportunity at a new restaurant to be opened in Panama City by two Italian investors from Milan.
 The concept was to recreate true Italian hospitality in a contemporary small setting with authentic regional Italian menu offerings.
-The result was Il Giardino dei Segreti at Villa Baboga, a cozy small restaurant where he would craft the entire menu with the help of Bruno and Denis while adding some of their old family recipes.
-"Denis ran the front-of-the-house and had the personality for just that and Bruno worked in the kitchen with me... you couldn't ask for a better situation than seeing the owners working alongside you, hands-on, for the good of the business."
+The result was Il Giardino dei Segreti at Villa Baboga, a cozy small restaurant where he would craft the entire menu with the help of Bruno and Denis while adding in some of their old world traditional family recipes.
+"Denis ran the front-of-the-house and had the personality for just that while Bruno worked in the kitchen with me... you couldn't ask for a better situation than seeing the owners working alongside you, hands-on, for the good of the business."
 The restaurant was well reviewed by several local media publications.